SAP/spartacus-docs/_pages/install/backend/installing-sap-commerce-cloud-1905.md

    Note: The name of the zip archive for release 1905 starts with `CXCOMM1905#...`.
 This folder will be referred to as `CXCOMM*` for the rest of these instructions.

-1. [Download](https://github.com/SAP/spartacus/releases) the Spartacus Sample Data AddOn.
+1. [Download](https://github.com/SAP/spartacus/releases) the Spartacus Sample Data extension.

-    The Spartacus Sample Data AddOn is versioned and released with the Spartacus `storefront` library.
-You can download the latest version by clicking on `spartacussampledataaddon.zip` in the **Assets** section of the most recent release of the `storefront` library.
+    The Spartacus Sample Data extension is versioned and released with the Spartacus `storefront` library.
+You can download the latest version by clicking on `spartacussampledata.zip` in the **Assets** section of the most recent release of the `storefront` library.

     Of course, previous versions are also available.
-For example, to download the Spartacus Sample Data AddOn for the `2.0.0-next.3` release, you can access the **Assets** section of the `@spartacus/storefront@2.0.0-next.3` library [here](https://github.com/SAP/spartacus/releases/tag/storefront-2.0.0-next.3).
+For example, to download the Spartacus Sample Data extension for the `2.0.0-next.3` release, you can access the **Assets** section of the `@spartacus/storefront@2.0.0-next.3` library [here](https://github.com/SAP/spartacus/releases/tag/storefront-2.0.0-next.3).

-1. Unzip the `spartacussampledataaddon.zip` archive.
+1. Unzip the `spartacussampledata.zip` archive.

-1. Move the `spartacussampledataaddon` folder to `hybris/bin/modules/b2c-accelerator`.
+1. Move the `spartacussampledata` folder to `hybris/bin/modules/b2c-accelerator`.

-   The `spartacussampledataaddon` folder can be stored anywhere in the `modules` folder.
+   The `spartacussampledata` folder can be stored anywhere in the `modules` folder.
 The `b2c-accelerator` folder is chosen as it contains other B2C sample data.

 1. In the `installer/recipes` folder, duplicate the `b2c_acc_plus` folder.